pkulchenko/fullmoon/README.md

   All the rules are still applied if parameter is not nil.
 - `msg`: (string) adds a customer message for this if one of its checks fails, which overwrites messages from individual checks.
-  The message may include a placeholder (`%s`), which will be replaced by a parameter name.
+  The message may include a placeholder (`%s`), which is going to be replaced by a parameter name.

 The validator itself also accepts several options that modify how the generated errors are returned or handled: